 Tree Offset Strategy

-Transport for NSW has worked with the City of Parramatta to develop the Parramatta Light Rail Tree Offset Strategy.
-The strategy aims to improve tree outcomes by planting new street trees and to contribute to urban greening across the Parramatta local government area.
+Transport for NSW worked with the City of Parramatta to develop the Parramatta Light Rail Tree Offset Strategy.
+The strategy improved tree outcomes by planting new street trees and contributing to urban greening across the Parramatta local government area.

-An interactive online map is available on the City of Parramatta Council’s website showing the locations of the proposed tree plantings to be delivered as part of the PLR Tree Planting program.
+An interactive online map is available on the City of Parramatta Council’s website showing the locations of the tree plantings delivered as part of the Parramatta Light Rail Tree Planting program.

 Native plants and trees near the Parramatta Light Rail 'Green track' in Cumberland.
 Copyright State of New South Wales (Transport for NSW).

-Trees are being planted to replace any trees removed to enable the construction and operation of the light rail.
+Trees were planted to replace any trees removed to enable the construction and operation of the light rail.

-Transport for NSW has partnered with the City of Parramatta Council to plant at least 2500 new trees by 2024.
-Separately, Transport for NSW is planting an additional 3000 trees across the Parramatta local government area as part of the light rail project.
-By 2024, there will be more trees in Parramatta than before as a result of the light rail tree planting program.
+Transport for NSW partnered with the City of Parramatta Council to plant at least 2500 new trees.
+Separately, Transport for NSW is planted an additional 3000 trees across the Parramatta local government area as part of the light rail project.

-New trees are planted at a ratio of 2:1, 4:1 or to 8:1, depending on the diameter of the tree removed.
+New trees were planted at a ratio of 2:1, 4:1 or to 8:1, depending on the diameter of the tree removed.

 - in and around the Parramatta Light Rail route

-- in streets that urban heat mapping has shown are the hottest in the local government area.
+- in streets that urban heat mapping had shown were the hottest in the local government area.

-This is required because some trees are in the path of the planned light rail network, and others need to be removed to enable construction work.
-The majority are not large or rated ‘high retention value’ as determined by an independent arborist.
+This was required because some trees were in the path of the planned light rail network, and others needed to be removed to enable construction work.
+The majority were not large or rated ‘high retention value’ as determined by an independent arborist.

-The removal of vegetation and trees is completed in accordance with the relevant approved Flora and Fauna Management Plans.
-These outline how flora and fauna will be managed during Parramatta Light Rail construction.
-An independent arborist is responsible for reviewing and approving trees proposed to be removed.
+The removal of vegetation and trees was completed in accordance with the relevant approved Flora and Fauna Management Plans.
+These outlined how flora and fauna would be managed during Parramatta Light Rail construction.
+An independent arborist was responsible for reviewing and approving trees proposed to be removed.

 Mature fig trees along the route

-Five mature fig trees and 76 fig tree cuttings will be planted to replace a cluster of seven fig trees within the Cumberland Hospital precinct and three fig trees from the western boundary of Robin Thomas Reserve, Parramatta, that need to be removed for light rail works.
+Five mature fig trees and 76 fig tree cuttings were planted to replace a cluster of seven fig trees within the Cumberland Hospital precinct and three fig trees from the western boundary of Robin Thomas Reserve, Parramatta, that need to be removed for light rail works.

 The mature fig trees and cuttings will be planted over the course of the next few years, once the fig tree cuttings reach above one metre in height.